tsedio/tsed/docs/readme.md

 - Controller
 testimonial:
   title: What is it ?
   details: Ts.ED is a framework on top of Express to write your application with TypeScript (or ES6).
-It provide a lot of decorators and guideline to write your code.
+It provides a lot of decorators and guideline to make your code more readable and less error-prone.
 features:
 - title: Rest API
   details: Create your Rest API easily and create different version path of your API